magshaban/PoissonSolver1D/README.md

 Where the linear shape functions is:<br />
 ![result1](/shapefun.png)
 <br />
-which gives the mass matrix: <br />
+which gives the stiffness  matrix: <br />
 ![result55](/massmat.png)
 <br />